-The Raven Queen patron comes from the Unearthed Arcana: Warlock & Wizard article.
-For a lacking of better terms, it did not seem to perform well.
-This underperformance was to such a degree that Wizards of the Coast considered Hexblade patron to be the successor of the two like Cavalier being mixed with Knight during its Unearthed Arcana playtesting phase.
-However, the problem with that argument is that Hexblade's abilities are unique to Hexblade and don't incorporate Raven Queen abilities in any way.
-The flavor of the Raven Queen offering these patron weapons isn't unique to her.
+The Raven Queen patron comes from the Unearthed Arcana: Warlock & Wizard article, and, for a lacking of better terms, it didn't seem to perform well with players.
+This underperformance was enough for Wizards of the Coast to consider Hexblade patron to be the successor of the two like Cavalier being mixed with Knight during their playtesting phases.
+However, the problem with that argument is Hexblade's abilities are unique to Hexblade and don't incorporate Raven Queen abilities in any way, even in previous editions.
 In Forgotten Realms, a Hexblade's patron weapon could have been formed from any of the other patron options.
-In 4th Edition, Hexblade players could gain mechanical benefits for having their weapons being of the archfey, great old ones, fiends, and more.
-These facts alongside the core concept presented in this Otherworldly Patron option has lead to this revision.
+In 4th Edition, Hexblade players could gain mechanical benefits depending on which of the patrons it draws from.
+These facts alone prove the right for this Otherworldly Patron option to exist and has lead to this revision.

-To start things off, the core concept of this patron should be explained.
+To start things off, the core concept should be explained.
 The Raven Queen was an elven ice sorceress made patron deity.
-She loathes undead as they represent the prevention in the natural order of life and death in all living beings.
-When a warlock makes a pact with her, they take on her aspects of ice magic, divination through death, and maintaining the order of the natural balance like grave domain clerics.
-This differs greatly from other Otherworldly Patron options, especially Undying, so this is where her unique option makes its presence justified in this campaign setting.
-It is perfectly fine to ignore this option in other campaign settings.
+She loathes undead as they represent the prevention in the natural order of life and death.
+When a warlock makes a pact with her, they take on her aspects of ice magic, divination through death, and maintaining the order of the natural balance akin to Grave Domain clerics.
+It is perfectly fine to ignore this option in other campaign settings, or its inclusion could reflect another patron deity with similar familiars.
 Without further delay, let us discuss the changes from the Unearthed Arcana version.

 At 1st level, you gain the Sentinel Raven feature.
 Although it was a great feature for thematic purposes, I needed to restructure the raven familiar's benefits and bonus defenses from being perched on your shoulder to account for a RAW rule issue with Soul of the Raven at 6th level.
 The issue with be mentioned later when we get to 6th-level features.
 I also changed it to account for warlocks who would take the Pact of the Chain as their Pact Boon.
 Having multiple familiars is not an overly powered concept as the flock of familiars spell exists to create at least three more under a player's control for an hour.
 Additionally, this extra raven familiar's benefits are listed as such to prevent stacking with the other raven familiar.
 It is more to have one perched on your shoulder, while the other flies about.
 Although, having one a better than average familiar is not much of a 1st-level feature, so I created Sorrowbound based on 4th Edition's Raven Knight Sorrowborn epic tier feature.
 This way the player can have defensive, offensive, and utility effects at first level.
 As you may notice throughout the other features, this patron is less on power and more on utility.
 Sorrowbound adds a thematic offensive cantrip, toll the dead, and it provides darkvision benefits for all races without going overboard like Shadow Magic Sorcerer's superior darkvision benefit.
 It is just enough to entice players for further levels.